mplacko/ParquetSchemaMerging/README.md

 # ParquetSchemaMerging
 An example for explaining schema evolution with Parquet (column based) binary data format.
-Starting with a simple schema, adding new columns, deleting existing columns and ending up with multiple Parquet files with different but compatible schemas
+Starting with a simple schema, adding new columns, deleting existing columns and ending up with multiple Parquet files with different but compatible schemas.

 ### HOW TO CONFIGURE THE PROJECT
 - `ParquetSchemaMerging.sh`